ianmarcinkowski/angular-pairing-gilded-rose/README.md

 This is an implementation of
-[Emily Bache's Gilded Rose refactoring kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) in an Angular front-end app, since Angular uses Jasmine for testing.
-Perhaps one day I'll submit this as a PR to the original repo.
+[Emily Bache's Gilded Rose refactoring kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) in an Angular front-end app, which can be extended during pair programming practice inside of a working Angular app.

 # The Gilded Rose Problem